Food Allergies at NMS

 Some children have life threatening allergies to nuts.
 To protect their health, we have a school-wide no nut policy.
 Families are asked to not send any snack or lunch with any nut products to school—this includes peanut butter, all kinds of nuts, granola bars or cereal containing nuts or nut products, i.e. almond flour and nut oils.
 We will not serve a snack that has the disclaimer “manufactured in a plant that processes peanuts.”

 Individual Snacks from Home for Children with Food Allergies

 To add an extra measure of safety, we ask that parents of children who do have food allergies send in their own snack from home.
 If your child attends our afternoon program, they will need to bring two separate snacks.

 We ask all children to wash their hands with soap and warm water or to use Seventh Generation hand wipes prior to entering the classroom.

 Additional precautions are taken in the classrooms to minimize the risk of incidental contact to nuts and other allergens.
 The classroom tables are wiped down with an EPA approved, child-safe cleaning solution at the following times: prior to children arriving in the classroom, after any food is eaten by the children, and at the end of the classroom session.

 Dear Maureen and NMS Staff:

-On behalf of my family, we thank you from the bottom of our hearts for all that you have done for our son over the past two years.
-Sending your first born to school for the first time, after being home with family for the first few years, is an emotional process filled anticipation, excitement, and of course…worry.
-Sending your child with a severe, life threatening, food allergy brings the stress, worry, and fear to a whole other level that no food allergy parent asks for, though we encounter it with each new situation that life throws our way.
+On behalf of my family, we thank you from the bottom of our hearts for all you have done for our son over the past two years.
+Sending your firstborn to school for the first time, after being home with family for the first few years, is an emotional process filled with anticipation, excitement, and of course…worry.
+Sending your child with a severe, life-threatening, food allergy brings the stress, worry, and fear to a whole other level that no food allergy parent asks for, though we encounter it with each new situation that life throws our way.